RinaRalte-monk/crawlker/README.md

 <br>

-- href selectors selects elements by css selector every<a>
+- href selectors selects elements by css selector every 'a'
-then stores every <a> that has a 'href' attributes inside the href_urls
+<br><space>then stores every <a> that has a 'href' attributes inside the href_urls

 ```
 href_selectors = driver.find_elements(By.CSS_SELECTOR, "a")